SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 You use a ``defer`` statement to execute a set of statements just before code execution leaves the current block of code.
-This lets you do any necessary cleanup that should be performed regardless of whether an error occurred.
+This lets you do any necessary cleanup that should be performed regardless of *how* execution leaves the current block of code --- whether it leaves because an error was thrown or because of a statement like ``return`` or ``break``.
-Examples include closing any open file descriptors and freeing any manually allocated memory.
+For example, you can use a ``defer`` statement to ensure file descriptors are closed and manually allocated memory is freed.

 A ``defer`` statement defers execution until the current scope is exited.
 It consists of the ``defer`` keyword and the statements to be executed later.